awslabs/unicornflix/documentation/Admin.md

 1. Select the blue "Manage User Pools" button
 1. Select the userpool labeled "Unicornflix"
 1. Under General Settings, choose "Users and Groups"
 1. Select the blue "create user" button and enter the user creation form.
+You will need to enter a phone number that includes country code, for example +15558888
 1. Fill out the form to create a user.
 Now we will have to add admin privilages in order to enable this user to publish videos through the app.
 1. Select the user you just created
 1. Select the blue "Add to Group" button, and select the admin group.